 This is your guide to leading your team on and off the water.
 You get the chance to bond with your team while competing for the win!
-Event day, Saturday, August 19, 2017, at Riverwalk Park (behind Chili’s at 340 Albert Rains Blvd.), will feature exhilarating, fun, competitive racing.
-You can decorate your tent, show off your cool team T-shirts – enjoy the experience!
+Event day, Saturday, August 20, 2022, at the Gadsden Riverwalk Park (behind Chili’s) on Albert Rains Blvd. will feature exhilarating, competitive, and fun dragon boat racing.
+Decorate your tent, show off your cool team T-shirts – enjoy the experience!

 - You may have a maximum of 24 team members.
 The minimum age for participation is 15.

 - 20 paddlers and 1 drummer (ONLY 3 alternates can be added to your team).
 The steerer will be provided by race management.
 You may have a minimum of 16 paddlers to participate on race day.
 Your team may consist of fellow employees, friends and family.
 You don’t need experienced team members.
 Dragon Boat paddling is easy to learn; the techniques and logistical information you need are taught during practice.

 - Each team must race with a minimum of eight (8) female paddlers.
 Your team will receive a time penalty of three (3) seconds for every female your team is short.
 The only exception to this rule – leave the seat empty for every female required.

 - The drummer must weigh no more than 160 pounds.
 For safety reasons, there is a weight limit for drummers.
 Your drummer receives instruction in practice to keep the beat of the stroke.
 It is also ideal for this person to yell loudly and have rhythm.
 Drummer can only use provided drumsticks and their voices to direct team members.

 - Team Tent space (20’ x 20’) in Athlete’s Village (bring a 10’x10’ pop-up, coolers welcome)